kardeiz/tiny-rack-flash/README.md

 Inside your main Rack class (e.g., `Sinatra::Base` or `Cuba`), simply add a

     require 'tiny_rack_flash'
-    include TinyRackFlash
+    use TinyRackFlash do |helpers|
+      include helpers # adds `flash` method to your app class end

-The `include` will hook up some Rack middleware for rotating the flash and provide a `flash` method for use in your route handlers.
+This will hook up some Rack middleware for rotating the flash and provide a `flash` method for use in your route handlers.

 See `tests.rb` for examples.